Friday, April 3

 Storytime.
 Monroe Community Library, 380 N 5th St, Monroe.
 10:30 am.
 Drop in Storytime for children and their caregivers.
 Visit Storytime | CBCPL for more info.

-Fiddle Championships.
+Hilltop Big Band.
 Old World Deli 341 SW 2nd St, Corvallis.
-7 pm.
-State, regional and national fiddle champions perform in this benefit for the Willamette Valley Fiddle Contest.
-Visit Old World Center Events for more info.
+7:30 pm.
+Visit Old World Center Events for more info

 Corvallis Indoor Winter Market.
 Guerber Hall, 110 SW 53rd St, Corvallis.
 9 am.
 Food, produce and artisan goods available.
 Visit Corvallis Indoor Winter Market for more info.